 We’ve all had those nightmarish experiences with air conditioners that are unbearably noisy.
-To stop you getting stuck with a dud, we’ve researched and reviewed the quietest portable air conditioners on the market.
+To stop you getting stuck with a dud, I’ve researched and reviewed the quietest portable air conditioners on the market.

 Need a Quick Recommendation?

 Not everyone wants to read detailed reviews – so here’s our top overall picks.